 The variables behind each system and league are different but typically, the average rating is 1500 and a higher rating reflects a better team.
 We can use the difference in Elo ratings to calculate the winning probability of two teams.
 I maintain two systems for each league –

-Form ratings are designed to reflect short term performance and move quickly to reflect recent results (I typically say about six to eight weeks).
+Form ratings are designed to reflect short term performance and move quickly to reflect recent results (I typically say about six to eight weeks in the NRL).
 The system variables are optimised to maximise head-to-head tipping success.
 When two teams match up, an expected margin is estimated between the two teams based on their respective ratings.
 If a team beats the expected margin, and even if they lose the match, their rating goes up by exactly the same amount the other team’s rating goes down.
 Form ratings only track regular season performance.

 Class ratings are slower moving than form ratings and take multiple seasons to change significantly.
 Unlike form ratings, class ratings go up only when you win.
 They go up more for winning finals games and more still for winning grand finals.
 Class ratings reflect team’s innate quality and act as a handbrake from looking too closely at the last couple of matches.
 For example, a team wrecked by Origin selections may have a poor form rating at the start of August but will maintain a high class rating.

 Strengths: makes a good basis for historical comparisons of teams; ratings always go up with wins.
 Weaknesses: very slow moving; poor predictive power; does not factor in scale of wins.